Pope Francis places phone call to the heavens — and astronauts answer

-The pope on Thursday got a chance to speak to the heavens when he took part in a video conference with the crew of the International Space Station.
+The pope on Thursday got a chance to send his voice up high when he took part in a video conference with the crew of the International Space Station.
 Francis during the 23-minute conversation called the astronauts "brothers" and chatted about their reasons for becoming space explorers, being from different countries, their unique perspectives on the planet and even love.

 Asked by Francis about the best part of his space station stay, American astronaut Randy Bresnik said he enjoys the opportunity to look outside and see Earth — "God's creation" — from 240 miles above the planet's surface.